There’s no denying that saving and investing are both important for shaping your financial future.

 A .I can’t call myself a saver as I have no savings

-- Your washing machine breaks and you’ve got to replace it.
+- Your washing machine breaks and you have to replace it.
 What do you do?

 C. Use money from rainy day fund as I have enough in there to cover the expense

 - What’s your main financial goal this year?

-B. Put money aside for a new car
+B. Put money aside for something specific, like a new car

 C. Start saving for my children’s future